violatido/Virtual_Music_Studio/README.md

 # **Virtual Music Studio**
 ### Created by Ilana Rose Mercer

 *Virtual Music Studio* is an organizational web app for private music teachers that allows them to keep track of all their students in one space.
-Features include data visualization of a student’s practicing statistics, the ability for teachers to sendtexts to their students from the app, and recording lesson notes and practice logs.  :notes: :musical_note: :notes:
+Features include data visualization of a student’s practicing statistics, the ability for teachers to sendtexts to their students from the app, and recording lesson notes and practice cd logs.  :notes: :musical_note: :notes:

 [*Demo Video*](https://www.youtube.com/watch?v=l1CXHxR0d8k)